jcaldeira-iot/IoT-For-Beginners-Micropython/2-farm/lessons/2-detect-soil-moisture/virtual-device-soil-moisture.md

 Add the soil moisture sensor to the CounterFit app.

-1. Create a new Python app on your computer in a folder called `soil-moisture-sensor` with a single file called `app.py` and a Python virtual environment, and add the CounterFit pip packages.
+1. Create a new Python app on your computer in a folder called `soil-moisture-sensor` with a single file called `app.py`, and add the CounterFit pip packages.

     > ⚠️ You can refer to [the instructions for creating and setting up a CounterFit Python project in lesson 1 if needed](../../../1-getting-started/lessons/1-introduction-to-iot/virtual-device.md).